lamini-ai/lamini-ai.github.io/docs/auth.md

 ### Authorization HTTP header

-All Llama REST API requests should include your API key in an Authorization HTTP header as follows:
+All Lamini REST API requests should include your API key in an Authorization HTTP header as follows:

 ```
 Authorization: Bearer <YOUR-KEY-HERE>